DASSL/ClassDB/docs/Adding-Users.md

 Internally, all three functions call the `ClassDB.createRole()` function, and then perform specific tasks for the group role that the user is being placed into.
 This `ClassDB.createRole()` function takes in a similar set of parameters from the three functions detailed above, but also adds an `isTeam` `BOOLEAN` parameter, which is always `FALSE` when creating users.
 The functionality behind this extra parameter is not yet implemented in ClassDB.

-Although `ClassDB.createRole()` is never directly called by the end-user, analyzing the checks it performs and the messages it outputs can be useful in evaluating ClassDB's behavior.
-It can also be used to determine the possible cause of any errors that occur during user creation.
-In order to facilitate this process, a flowchart has been created that shows this sequence of checks and the events that occur as a result:
+Although `ClassDB.createRole()` is never directly called by end users, analyzing the checks it performs and the messages it outputs can be useful in understanding ClassDB's behavior.
+The analysis can also help users determine the possible cause of any errors that occur during user creation.

-_Click on image to view in full size_
+The following figure shows a flowchart of checks made and actions taken during user creation.
+Click on the figure to view the full-size chart.
+Download the source [HTML document](ClassDBRoleCreationProcess.html) for viewing in [draw.io](https://draw.io).

 [![createRoleFlowchart](ClassDBRoleCreationProcess_small.png)](ClassDBRoleCreationProcess.png)